invariantlabs-ai/invariant/README.md

 The Invariant Policy Language operates on agent traces, which are sequences of messages and tool calls.
 For this, a simple JSON-based format is expected as an input to the analyzer.
 The format consists of a list of messages, based on the [OpenAI chat format](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).

-For this we define the following structural types.
-To be addressable in the policy language, all messages passed to the analyzer must be in the following format:
+The policy language supports the following structural types, to quantify over different types of agent messages.
+All messages passed to the analyzer must be one of the following types:

 ##### `Message`